EndPointCorp/end-point-blog/2019/05/11/tribute-to-kyle-simpsons-book-series.html.md

 6. **find**: tests whether the find function works.
 7. **successfulbuilditeration**: tests whether the iterator iterates the nodes in the expected order.

-As you can see, I have implemented some codes out of curiosity, inspired by Kyle Simpson’s books, therefore his books seem to be very inspiring for everyone who intends to understand Javascript.
+As you can see, I have implemented some code out of curiosity, inspired by Kyle Simpson’s books.
+His books seem to be very inspiring for everyone who intends to understand JavaScript.

 ### Final notes

-I could write a lot more about Kyle’s books, notably promises, generators and their combinations are very interesting, but frankly, I think the book about asynchronous work does an excellent job explaining those.
+I could write a lot more about Kyle’s books, notably promises, generators and their combinations are very interesting.
+But frankly, I think the book about asynchronous work does an excellent job explaining those.
 I recommend Kyle Simpson’s books to everyone.
 I think we owe a big **thank you** to him and his effort to educate us.
 You can find his website at [me.getify.com](https://me.getify.com/).